nycdavid/redvelvet-examples/websockets-in-the-browser/README.md

 1. Open `websocket.html` in your browser
 1. Switch back to the node REPL and enter `let firstClient = connections[0]`
-1. Enter `firstClient.send('Foo')` and observe that the web page content changes as it received the new data.
+1. Enter `firstClient.send('Foo')` and observe that the web page content changes as it receives the new data.